The Sneetches and Other Stories: The Sneetches

 Or which one was what one... or what one was who."

 This continues until the Sneetches are penniless and McBean departs as a rich man, amused by their folly.
 Despite his assertion that "you can't teach a Sneetch", the Sneetches learn from this experience that neither plain-bellied nor star-bellied Sneetches are superior, and they are able to get along and become friends.

 "The Sneetches" was intended by Seuss as a satire of discrimination between races and cultures, and was specifically inspired by his opposition to antisemitism.

-The Sneetches first appeared in a short poem, also called "The Sneetches", but including neither McBean nor his machine, that was published in Redbook magazine in 1953.
+The Sneetches were introduced in a short poem, also called "The Sneetches", that was published in Redbook magazine in 1953.
+In the poem, the Sneetches reside on the island of Aw-WawHoo (O'ahu), and the plain-bellied Sneetches, instead of despair, have grown violent and will throw objects at the star-bellied Sneetches' heads.
+McBean does not appear in the poem.